JetBrains/Qodana/topics/flexinspect.md

 %feature% reads `inspection.kts` files from the `inspections` directory in your project, and each `inspection.kts` file contains Kotlin code to check your codebase nodes using the API provided by the PSI.

-After you develop your inspections, you can run %product% using them right away, without any additional configuration.
+After you develop your inspections, you can run them over your code with IntelliJ IDEA and %product% right away.

 ## How to start

 This section shows how to create an inspection example that will inspect whether a Java class has a constructor method.

-### Create an inspection template
+### Create an inspection

-To create a new `inspection.kts` template, follow the procedure below.
+To create a new `inspection.kts` inspection from a template, follow the procedure below.

 <procedure>
 <step>In your project, create the <code>inspections</code> directory.</step>